Japan Cherry Blossom Tours 2019

 This tour is based on our "Best of Japan" schedule.
 With the first half

-more focused on history and scenergy, the latter portion begins to capture the
+more focused on history and scenery, the latter portion begins to capture the

 approaching blossom season around the end of March, and with the return to